NiGhTTraX/strong-mock/README.md

 ### Why do I get a `Didn't expect mock to be called` error?

 This error happens when your code under test calls a method from the mock, or the mock itself if it's a function, that didn't have a matching expectation.
-It could be that the arguments received didn't match the ones set in the expectation (see [argument matchers](#argument-matchers)), or the call was made more than the allowed number of times (see [invocation count expectations](#setting-invocation-count-expectations)).
+It could be that the arguments received didn't match the ones set in the expectation (see [matchers](#matchers-1)), or the call was made more than the allowed number of times (see [invocation count expectations](#setting-invocation-count-expectations)).

 In rare cases, the code under test may try to inspect the mock by accessing special properties on it.
 For instance, React's `setState(state)` accepts 2 types of values: functions and everything else.
 To differentiate between the 2 types, React will internally do a `typeof` check.
 All mocks created by strong-mock return `'function'` for this check, so React will try to call them in case you pass them directly to `setState`.
 This might lead to the `Didn't expect mock(...) to be called` error, as the mock receives the previous state and doesn't find an expectation for it.